rzsgrt/rzsgrt.github.io/_posts/2022-11-12-python-decorator-guide.md

 &nbsp;
 &nbsp;
 That's all!
 In real world application you might find useful usage of decorator like [compiling using jit](https://numba.pydata.org/numba-doc/latest/user/jit.html) or using decorator for [caching](https://docs.python.org/3/library/functools.html)

-If you have question or something to clarify, please go to [here](https://rzsgrt.github.io/about/) and contact me.

 ---